-Our thermal heavy oil projects are capital intensive projects which rely on specialized production technologies.
-Certain current technologies for the recovery of heavy oil, such as CSS and SAGD, are energy intensive, requiring significant consumption of natural gas and other fuels in the production of steam that is used in the recovery process.
+Our thermal heavy oil projects face additional risks compared to conventional oil and gas production steam that is used in the recovery process.
 The amount of steam required in the production process varies and therefore impacts costs.
 The performance of the reservoir can also affect the timing and levels of production using new technologies.
 A large increase in recovery costs could cause certain projects that rely on CSS, SAGD or other new technologies to become uneconomic, which could have an adverse effect on our financial condition and our reserves.
 There are risks associated with growth and other capital projects that rely largely or partly on new technologies and the incorporation of such technologies into new or existing operations.
 The success of projects incorporating new technologies cannot be assured.